Sherzod’s book, Eleven Winters of Discontent: The Siberian Internment and the Making of a New Japan has been published by Harvard University Press.

-Eleven Winters of Discontent will be the first comprehensive history of the Siberian Internment in English based on Japanese, Russian, and English-language sources.
+Eleven Winters of Discontent is the first comprehensive history of the Siberian Internment in English based on Japanese, Russian, and English-language sources.
 Unlike most of the scholarship published on the internment (very little of it in English), the book relates the Japanese prisoners’ Siberian odyssey as a transnational event not limited to national borders and histories, a chapter of tremendous complexity that should be studied through international, multilingual sources.

-Advance praise for Eleven Winters of Discontent
+Praise for Eleven Winters of Discontent

 What was the Siberian Internment?

 The Siberian Internment started with the capture of over 600,000 Japanese former servicemen by the Soviet Red Army in northeast Asia in August 1945.
 On the 23rd of that month, Joseph Stalin signed a secret order “On the Reception, Accommodation and Labour Exploitation of 500,000 Prisoners-of-War of the Japanese Army” (please see a copy of the document in the below image).